TianyiWu96/Multimodal-Sentiment/README.md

 ```
 train_multimodel(epochs = 50, stop_early = 20)
 ```
+Results (Training, validation, and test accuracy and loss) are saved in "result/multimodel_result_epoch_30.pickle".
 ### TODO

 Current multimodal training does not yield further improvement over unimodel training.
 Next step is to change fusion strategy and double check training strategy to improve results.